Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Numerical Experiments

-An empirical estimate $\widehat{C}$ of the expectation value of the cost function $\langle \psi_{\gamma, \beta} | C | \psi_{\gamma, \beta}\rangle$ is then measured on a specified number of shots run on the quantum circuit, and the goal is to classically optimize the variational parameters and repeat so as to converge to an optimal value.
-Due to the periodicy of the unitaries, the search for the optimum $\beta$ and $\gamma$ values happens in the hyper-cube with side $[0, \pi]$ on the $\beta$ dimensions and side $[0, 2\pi]$ on the $\gamma$ dimensions.
+An empirical estimate $\widehat{f}$ of the expectation value of the cost function $\langle \psi_{\gamma, \beta} | f | \psi_{\gamma, \beta}\rangle$ is then measured on a specified number of shots run on the quantum circuit, and the goal is to classically optimize the variational parameters that minimize the quantum-approximated expected cost.

-Fig. \ref{fig:maxcut_graph} shows the graph used in the problem and Fig. \ref{fig:results_maxcut_violin} presents the relative error of the maximum value found by the two optimization algorithms under comparison: SA and FV.